SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/University/Semester 6/Operating System/os.md

 ## **What is an operating system**?

-An operating is an interface between computer hardware and the end user.
+An operating system is an interface between computer hardware and the end user.
 It is a medium to communicate with the computer and instruct the computer hardawares without knowing complex computer language.

 <ins>**Operating system manages:**</ins>